Ingage-Meetup/20250618-unit-testing-with-mocks/README.md

 ## Why Mocking with a Framework?
 Pick a solution language and explore the mocking framework being used to learn more about mocking, and the benefits of using a mocking library versus implementing your own mocks.

-But in a nutshell, here are the benefits of using any mocking library:
+In a nutshell, here are the benefits of using any mocking library:
 - **Less Boilerplate:** Mocking libraries automatically generate mock objects, saving you from writing repetitive code.
 - **Flexible Behavior:** Easily configure mocks to return specific values, throw exceptions, or verify method calls.
 - **Readable Tests:** Test code is more concise and expressive, making intent clearer.